KlausVigo/shinyPhangorn/README.md

 # shinyPhangorn

-A simple shiny interface to some phylogenetic reconstruction methods.
+A simple shiny interface to some phylogenetic inference methods.